 Photo credit: Miriam Beatson

 Geoff Chapple writes on the New Zealand outdoors.
 He founded Te Araroa, New Zealand’s 3,000-km long trail.
 His book Te Araroa: One Man Walks His Dream won Geoff the Montana Book Awards Environment category in 2003.
 The power of words: he claims its writing converted the trail from a reckless dream to reality.
 His biography of Rewi Alley, the New Zealander who founded peasant schools in China, went through three editions, and his account of the widespread civil disorder that accompanied the visit to New Zealand of an apartheid-era Springbok rugby team, 1981: The Tour, is the staple text for that event.
 He strays sometimes into fiction and songs, writing the libretto for an opera, movie scripts (including a co-writing effort with Vincent Ward of The Navigator), and in 2007, the stage play, Hatch – a hit of that year’s Auckland Arts Festival.
-His 2015, his book Terrain – Travels Through a Deep Landscape records his encounters with New Zealand geologists amidst strange and often threatening landscapes.
+His book Terrain – Travels Through a Deep Landscape records his encounters with New Zealand geologists amidst strange and often threatening landscapes.

 ‘Chapple writes such distinctive prose – charged, mystical, funny, enthusiastic for life’ – wrote The Spinoff when admitting Chapple’s book South to its 100 best-ever NZ non-fiction books.
 ‘This account of cruising around the South Island with his wife and kids in a six-tonne Bedford is a supreme piece of New Zealand travel writing.’